jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 The second requirement suggests are tree-like structure, and the first requirement implies that whether the structure is empty or not can be determined by entering only the root constructor.
-This suggests the following data type.
+This suggests the following data type, with the idea that it will be traversed in preorder.

 ~~~~
 data Tree a  = Node a (Tree a) (Tree a)
              | Leaf
 ~~~~

 The only choice that remains is the size of the subtrees.
+The specific choice we make is not important as long as we make sure that each element is reachable in $O(log~n)$ steps.
+A simple choice is have a list of complete trees with increasing depth $k$, yielding a tree of size sizes $2^{k} - 1$.
+To make things more uniform we can encode the list using the same datatype.

-There are many possible choices here.
-We chose this simple rules:
+> picture

-1. Each node will be assigned a 'maximum size'.
-If the input contains enough elements, then the size of the subtree will be its maximum size.
+A complete tree of total depth $2 d$ can therefore store at least $\sum_{k=1}^d 2^{k}-1$ elements, fulfilling the second requirement.

-2. Let us define $leftSize$ to be the maximum size of the left subtree of a node.
+## Quick access

-We assign $leftSize$ for each subtree by the following recusive rule:
+A key observation is that, given the above structure, one can access an element without pattern matching on any other node that is not the direct path to it.
-    - $leftSize$ of a left child is $1$.
+This allows efficient access without loosing any property of laziness.
+Thus, we can avoid the other source of inefficiencies of our implementation.

-    - $leftSize$ of a right child is twice the $leftSize$ of the node.
+1. We can fetch the partial result that corresponds to the user change without traversing the whole list of partial results or forcing its length to be computed.

-3. The above rule leaves the maximum size for the whole tree undefined, but we know that it must be unbounded to be able to store arbitrary number of elements.
+Of course, the first time it is accessed intermediate results up to the one we require stil have to be computed.

-> Can we prove that the requirements are fulfilled?
+2. The final results that the user observe will be in linear form as well.
+We don't want to store them in a structure that forces the length, otherwise our parser will be forced to process the whole input.
+Still, we want to access the part corresponding to the window being viewed efficiently.
+Storing the results in the same type of structure saves the day again.

 ~~~~
 direct :: Int -> [a] -> Tree a